namanvashistha/limedb/README.md

 ## LimeDB

 **LimeDB** is a **distributed key-value database** built with **Java 21** and **Spring Boot**.
-It features a **peer-to-peer architecture** with **hash-based routing** for horizontal scalability.
+It implements core distributed systems concepts including **consistent hashing with virtual nodes**, **peer-to-peer routing**, **automatic failover**, **consensus protocols**, and **dynamic rebalancing** for horizontal scalability.

-LimeDB currently provides a **Redis-like API** with **PostgreSQL persistence** per node as a starting point, with plans to evolve into a fully custom storage engine.
-Each node can handle client requests and automatically route them to the correct peer, making it simple to deploy and scale while learning distributed systems fundamentals.
+Built as a hands-on learning platform for distributed systems fundamentals, LimeDB features a complete **hash ring implementation** with performance optimization, comprehensive monitoring, and a clear evolution path from PostgreSQL persistence through gossip protocols to custom LSM tree storage engines.

 ---